alia55/log-analysis/README.md

   4) cd	/vagrant

 ## 	Download	and	Load	the	Data
-    In this project you need to download 	“newsdata.sql” DB from the link https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdat
+In this project you need to download "newsdata.sql" DB from the link
+    https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdat

    * To load the DB in your project type